kirtimaan/RGEDM/README.md

 1. RGE evolves the relevant wilson co-efficients from a high scale down to a low scale.
 2. Contains relevant Wilson coefficients evaluated at tree level and at one loop.

-### A [Constrainer.wl](https://github.com/kirtimaan/RGEDM/blob/5b159e04945877846a6a01fa647f7da1b2324dcc/Constrainer.wl) file has been provided to show how to run the code and extract constraints.
+### A [Constrainer.wl](https://github.com/kirtimaan/RGEDM/blob/5b159e04945877846a6a01fa647f7da1b2324dcc/Constrainer.wl) file has been provided that shows how to run the code and extract constraints.

 Please cite:
 1. https://arxiv.org/pdf/1903.05650.pdf